I study how organizational and informational frictions shape macroeconomic fluctuations and how household heterogeneity influences aggregate outcomes.

-My full CV can be found here and you can contact me at nikolakoudis@princeton.edu.
+I received my Ph.D. in Economics from Princeton University in 2025.
+My full CV can be found here and you can contact me at nikolakoudis@uchicago.edu.

 "Price Level and Inflation Dynamics in Heterogeneous Agent Economies," with Greg Kaplan and Giovanni L. Violante.
 Paper, Non-Technical Summary.
 August 2023.
 Revise and resubmit, Econometrica.